mbaltieri/mbaltieri.github.io/news/_posts/2021-02-14-hybrid-life-iv.md

   How can we best understand life and cognition?
 How can we combine the results of different technological advances with natural organisms?
 ---

+## Organising Hybrid Life IV
-## Hybrid life IV - special session accepted at ALife 2021, Prague, Czech Republic (Update: online)
+### Hybrid life IV - special session accepted at ALIFE 2021, Prague, Czech Republic (update: online)
-### Organisers: Manuel Baltieri, Hiroyuki Iizuka, Keisuke Suzuki, Olaf Witkowski, Lana Sinapayen
+#### Organisers: Manuel Baltieri, Hiroyuki Iizuka, Keisuke Suzuki, Olaf Witkowski, Lana Sinapayen

-I'm happy to announce that our special session has been accepted at ALife 2021!
+I'm happy to announce that our special session has been accepted at ALIFE 2021!

 For more info: